janmotl/linkifier/README.md

  6. Similarity of the FK name with the FK table name (should be low)

 Once again, probabilities are estimated with logistic regression.
 And the most likely FKs are returned.

+## Limitations
+If the schema quality is extremely low (e.g. all columns are typed as text and have irrelevant names), the PK and particularly FK estimates are going to be off.
+First, set correct data types and names to the columns.
+Then rerun Linkifier.
+Great [DBLint](https://dblint.codeplex.com/) may help you to identify some of the problems with your schema.

+If you have questions or suggestions, let me know.